mackieks/thundervolt/hardware/README.md

 In the **Remark** section of your Thundervolt Lite PCB order, paste the following comment:
 ```
-Kindly note that the graphics on the fMask layer are artwork for aesthetic purposes.
+Kindly note that the graphics on the fMask layer are for aesthetics.
 Please do NOT edit any of the fMask apertures on the board, or remove any thin soldermask webs.
 Thank you!
 ```

 If JLC tries to upcharge you for the soldermask artwork, push back.
 The artwork requires zero additional work or intervention on their part.
 Feel free to reference my Thundervolt Lite order number if necessary: **Y118-2549677A**